Federal enclave

-In United States law, a federal enclave is a parcel of federal property within a state that is under the "Special Maritime and Territorial Jurisdiction of the United States".
+In United States law, a federal enclave is a parcel of federal property within a state considered under the Special Maritime and Territorial Jurisdiction of the United States.
+These enclaves are used for the many different functions of the U.S. federal government including post offices, arsenals, dams, road, etc.; many are usually owned, secured, and administered by the U.S. federal government itself.
+The U.S., in many cases, has also received similar jurisdictional authority over privately owned properties which it leases, as well as privately owned and occupied properties which are located within the exterior boundaries of a large area (such as the District of Columbia and various national parks) which a state has ceded jurisdiction to.

+Since the late 1950s, it has been an official federal policy that states should have full concurrent jurisdiction on all federal enclaves, an approach endorsed by some legal experts.
 In 1960, the year of the latest comprehensive inquiry, 7% of federal property had enclave status.
-Of the land with federal enclave status, 57% (4% of federal property, almost all in Alaska and Hawaii) was under "concurrent" state jurisdiction.
-The remaining 43% (3% of federal property), on which some state laws do not apply, was scattered almost at random throughout the United States.
-In 1960, there were about 5,000 enclaves, with about one million people living on them.
-While a comprehensive inquiry has not been performed since 1960, these statistics are likely much lower today, since many federal enclaves were military bases that have been closed and transferred out of federal ownership.
+Of the land with federal enclave status, 57% (4% of federal property, almost all in Alaska and Hawaii) were under "concurrent" state jurisdiction.
+The remaining 43% (3% of federal property), on which some state laws do not apply, was scattered throughout the U.S. In 1960, there were about 5,000 enclaves with about one million people living on them altogether.
+While a comprehensive inquiry has not been performed since 1960, these statistics are likely much lower today since many federal enclaves were military bases that have since been closed and/or transferred out of federal ownership.

-Since late 1950s, it has been an official federal policy that the states should have full concurrent jurisdiction on all federal enclaves, an approach endorsed by some legal experts.

 Relation to other subdivisions

 Since the 1953 Howard v.
-Commissioners case the Supreme Court has held that the collection of city and state taxes from federal enclave residents is permissible, establishing the "Friction Not Fiction" doctrine.
+Commissioners case, the Supreme Court has held that the collection of city and state taxes from federal enclave residents is permissible, thus establishing the "Friction Not Fiction" doctrine.